Iridescence (album)

-Iridescence (stylized in all lowercase) is the fourth studio album by American boy band Brockhampton, released on September 21, 2018 by Question Everything, Inc. and RCA Records.
-It is their major-label debut and the first installment of their The Best Years of Our Lives trilogy.
+Iridescence (stylized in all lowercase) is the fourth studio album and major-label debut by American hip hop boy band Brockhampton, released on September 21, 2018, by Question Everything, Inc. and RCA Records.
 The self-produced album was recorded at Abbey Road Studios in London, as well as the group's own studio in Hawaii.
 It is their first album since founding member Ameer Vann's departure from the group following sexual misconduct allegations.
 It debuted at number one on the US Billboard 200 albums chart, becoming the group's only chart-topping album.
+The album contains uncredited guest appearances from Jaden Smith, Serpentwithfeet, and the London Community Gospel Choir.

 Background

 On December 14, 2017, Brockhampton announced their fourth studio album, Team Effort, slated for release in 2018, but in March 2018, they announced that Team Effort had been delayed.
 On March 20, Kevin Abstract and other members posted a "work-in-progress" album cover of "PUPPY", scrapping the name "Team Effort" completely.
 "PUPPY" was set to be released some time in June.
 The next week, they announced via social media that they had signed a record deal with Sony's RCA Records in a deal reportedly worth $15 million for six albums over three years.
 PUPPY was also delayed (revealed on Kevin Abstract's Instagram Live) following allegations of sexual misconduct against founding member Ameer Vann.
 On May 27, Brockhampton announced via Twitter that Vann would no longer be a part of the group, and cancelled the remainder of their tour dates to regroup.

 Following Vann's departure, on June 20, the band made their late-night television debut when they appeared on The Tonight Show Starring Jimmy Fallon performing a new song "Tonya", accompanied by guest vocalists Jazmine Sullivan, Ryan Beatty and Serpentwithfeet, as well as revealing the new title of their upcoming album, The Best Years of Our Lives.
 The next month the group announced a Beats 1 radio show Things We Lost in the Fire Radio, where they debuted a trilogy of singles, "1999 Wildfire", "1998 Truman" and "1997 Diana", released throughout July 2018.

 The album was recorded over 10 days at Abbey Road Studios in 2018, with further recording taking place at the Brockhampton Factory in Hawaii.
 Kevin Abstract stated on Twitter that the album was inspired by English rock band Radiohead's fourth studio album, Kid A (2000).